-The issue is whether this is the right strategy in the first place.
-In the case of one client, it wasn’t.
-Indeed, adopting a Plan B saved this client a whopping $280,000.
+But is the right strategy?
+In the case of one client – it wasn’t – and adopting a Plan B saved this client a whopping $280,000.

-This client thought they needed two positions filled in Senior roles.
-We went to market twice to no avail, so as efficiency experts we came up with a Plan B that would solve the problem and save the business heaps of cash.
+Our client thought they needed two positions filled in senior roles.
+We went to market twice with no result.
+So as an efficiency experts we came up with a Plan B that would solve the problem and save the business a lot of money.

 The benefits of 360 reviews

-We started by conducting 360 reviews with the Executive team to further understand their roles, what their challenges are and what their thoughts were on how things could perform better.
-Middle management was then asked the same questions as well as a select few other employees for some further exploration.
+We started by conducting 360 reviews with the executive team to further understand their roles, what their challenges were and what their thoughts were on how things could perform better.
+Next, we asked middle management the same questions.
+After that we met with a select few other employees for some further exploration.

-Each manager and employee were asked these questions and the results were assessed:
+We asked each manager and employee these questions and assessed the results:

 - Is this person in the right role?
 If not, what role would better suit them?